iBisho/scpsf/secretfortress/index.md

 ## Why does this gamemode exist if we have SCP:SL?

 Not everyone has a PC able to run SCP:SL, plus it's a very unoptimized game.
 So what's better than having the Secret Laboratory experience (and more!) in TF2?
+And as per Batfoxkid, why not?

 ## Table of Contents